farchy/rss-article-crawler/README.md

     pip install -r requirements.txt

-Now all you have to do is insert a seed of RSS feeds into `resources/rss.txt`, and then simply run:
+Now all you have to do is insert a seed of RSS feeds into `resources/rss.txt`,
+Enter the src folder and then simply run:

     python webCrawler.py